 The legend off clause turns the legend off.
 The legend on clause turns the legend on.
-It can be omitted if other legend statements are included.
+You can omit it if you include other legend statements.
 Specifying only legend on generates the default legend.

 The default legend includes a single label to the left (with the name of the column that is mapped to color), and a list of colored labels on the right (with values obtained from the scale clause, the buckets clause, or from the keys).
-To override the strings in the colored labels, specify the strings as: legend "string" "string.
+To override the strings in the colored labels, specify the strings as:

+'''

+legend "string" "string.

+'''

 To override the label on the left, specify it following the word label.
-To eliminate this label, specify an empty string; that is:
+To eliminate this label, specify an empty string as follows: